Busan: 2002 FIFA World Cup

 The 2002 FIFA World Cup was the world's 17th FIFA World Cup, held from 31 May to 30 June 2002 at locations in South Korea and Japan.
 Busan hosted matches between France and Uruguay, and ROK against Poland at the Busan Asiad Stadium.

 2002 Asian Games

 The 2002 Asian Games were held in Busan from September 29 to October 14, 2002.
 9,900 athletes from 44 countries competed in 38 sports.
-Many public sports complexes and university gymnasiums, including Busan Asiad Stadium were used for the games’ venues.
+Many public sports complexes and university gymnasiums, including Busan Asiad Stadium were used for the games' venues.
 The mascot was a seagull, the city bird of Busan named, "Duria".
 East Timor took part in the games for the first time.
 As well, North Korea also participated for the first time in an international event held in South Korea.

 Festivals and events

 Busan celebrates festivals all year round.

 Medical facilities

 Busan has many hospitals and clinics.

 Many cosmetic surgery, dermatological, ophthalmic, and dental clinics are concentrated in Seomyeon medical street.

-Hospitals in Busan include Pusan National University Hospital with 1,300 beds in Ami-dong, Kosin University Gospel Hospital with 957 beds in Amnam-dong, Dongnam Institute of Radiological & Medical Sciences specializing in cancer treatment with 298 beds, Dong-A University Hospital with 999 beds in Dongdaesin-dong, Dong-eui Medical Center with 468 beds offering cooperative western and oriental medicine treatment in Yangjeong-dong, Inje University Busan Paik Hospital with 837 beds in Gaegeum-dong, Inje University Haeundae Paik Hospital with 896 beds in Jwa-dong, Busan Medical Center with 555 beds in Sajik-dong and Busan Veterans Hospital in Jurye-dong, Sasang-gu.
+Hospitals in Busan include Pusan National University Hospital with 1,300 beds in Ami-dong, Kosin University Gospel Hospital with 957 beds in Amnam-dong, Dongnam Institute of Radiological & Medical Sciences specializing in cancer treatment with 298 beds, Dong-A University Hospital with 999 beds in Dongdaesin-dong, Dong-eui Medical Center with 468 beds offering cooperative western and oriental medicine treatment in Yangjeong-dong, Inje University Busan Paik Hospital with 837 beds in Gaegeum-dong, Inje University Haeundae Paik Hospital with 896 beds in Jwa-dong, Busan Medical Center with 555 beds in Sajik-dong and Busan Veterans Hospital in Jurye-dong, Sasang District.
 In particular, Seomyeon Medical Street, which first started construction in the Bujeon-dong area beginning in 1990, has formed a cluster of more than 230 medical institutions, full of expertise, that is difficult to find in other parts of the world.
 The "Seomyeon Medical Street Festival" has taken place annually since 2012.